Youth that misuse substances may be accountable for school and legal consequences.

 What do the officers do?

-1. How do I meet my requirements if the court told me I have to do 12 hours of community service?
+1. How do I meet my requirements if the court told me I have to do community service hours?

-- Use 2018_MJ_or_Court_Ordered_Master_CS_Documentation_SUPERVISOR_SIGN_OFF.pdf to get your hours signed each time you volunteer by agency supervisor.
+- Use the Comm_Service_Hours_Tracking.pdf to get your hours signed off each time you volunteer by the agency supervisor.

-- Complete the actual # of hours of service at sites from the Reading Police/RCASA Approved List
+- Complete the actual # of hours of service at sites from the Reading Police/Reading Coalition Approved List

 Next you need to turn in your documentation by the required date to:Det.
 Fitzgerald/Samantha Salkin, RCASA